11 of the Most Dangerous Hikes in the U.S.

-Capitol Peak, in the Elk Range near Aspen, is one of the most rad 14’ers in Colorado.
+Capitol Peak, in the Elk Range near Aspen, is one of the most rad 14’ers amongst the options of Colorado hikes.
 Viewed from afar, it’s a classic mountain that dominates the horizon.
 But it’s also one of the most exposed and deadly peaks in the country.

 The Elk Range features some of the highest, most beautiful, and most challenging mountains in the state.
 Due to its proximity to Denver, the high country has become extremely popular with a growing number of outdoor enthusiasts.
 However, its high visitation also gives hikers a false sense of confidence.
 Just a few decades ago, only several people a year would attempt Capitol Peak; in 2017, it claimed five lives in just six weeks.

 The infamous section of the hike is the Knife Ridge, a 150-foot long sharp blade of granite rock with a drop-off of over 1,000 feet on both sides.
 This section isn’t for the faint of heart — or the inexperienced.
 One misstep could send visitors to their death.
 Experienced climbers may hand-traverse the section to the left of the ridge, while other scramblers choose to straddle the ridge by placing one leg on each side and scooting across.

 From the Capitol Creek Trailhead, this hike is 17 miles round-trip with 5,300 feet of elevation gain, so many opt to complete it in two days.
 You’ll need hiking, scrambling, and climbing experience to safely finish the hike.

 3. Mist Trail and Half Dome Cables, Yosemite National Park